 - 1. All uses permitted as a matter of right in the M-1 District. - 2.
-Biodiesel Fuel Manufacturing.

-- 3. Breweries that manufacture more than 22,500 barrels of fermented malt beverages per year. - 4.
-COMPOSTING AND COMPOSTING FACILITIES, TIER 1, TIER 2 SMALL AND TIER 2 LARGE, AS DEFINED IN COMAR.
+Biodiesel Fuel Manufacturing. - 3.
+Breweries that manufacture more than 22,500 barrels of fermented malt beverages per year. - 4.
+Compositing Facilities, Tier 1 and Tier 2 Small and Tier 2 Large, as defined In COMAR if the parcel does not abut residentially zoned property.